digital-asset/daml/docs/source/concepts/ledger-model/ledger-structure.rst

    The action also contains **actors**, the parties who fetch the contract.
    A **Fetch** behaves like a non-consuming exercise with no consequences, and can be repeated.

-#. a **Key assertion**, which records the assertion that the given :ref:`contract key <daml-ref-contract-keys>` is not assigned to any active contract on the ledger.
+#. a **Key assertion**, which records the assertion that the given :ref:`contract key <daml-ref-contract-keys>` is not assigned to any unconsumed contract on the ledger.

 An **Exercise** or a **Fetch** action on a contract is said to **use** the contract.
 Moreover, a consuming **Exercise** is said to **consume** (or **archive**) its contract.